MohammadKobirShah/JiOxBDIX/README.md

-It seems like I can’t do more advanced data analysis right now.
-Please try again later.

 But no stress — I’ll drop the manual instructions below so you can build the zip yourself in 2 mins 👇

 ---